 My name is Aaron, and I am the youngest of four boys.
-My father is a Vietnam veteran, and a retired coal miner, and my mother was a homemaker.
-I was an industrial union painter for fourteen years and a father to one son.
+My father is a Vietnam veteran and a retired coal miner, and my mother was a homemaker.
+I was an industrial union painter for 14 years and a father to one son.

 I am currently incarcerated in Illinois.
 The state’s prisons were put on an administrative quarantine on March 20.
 In mid-April, the state mandated that all staff and inmates (when out of their cells) wear a mask.
 Every Saturday, staff — or inmates, when some staff are being lazy — pass out KN95 masks to each inmate, but only after staff was authorized to remove the bendable nose-piece used to mold and shape the mask around your nose.
 Our top doctors and mask manufacturing companies state that removing the bendable nose-piece ruins the integrity and protection that the mask was designed to provide.

-On July 15 from our chief of programs sent out a memo with directions on how to properly put on a mask: by shaping or molding the bendable nose-piece around your nose.
+On July 15, our chief of programs sent out a memo with directions on how to properly put on a mask — by shaping or molding the bendable nose-piece around your nose.
 I assume the programs chief and director are unaware these pieces are being removed (I’m still waiting on a response letter from the programs chief).
 This all looks great on paper; however, most staff, including the nurses passing out medication, wear their masks around their necks.

 Our number one warden retired months ago — I guess nobody got the memo — and that position remains open.
 Each prison should have a sympathetic and caring leader during this pandemic.
 But in six months, not one of the three wardens have stopped by our cells to check on our well-being, nor has a mental health worker.
 Not one nurse has gone cell to cell to take our temperatures.

 Our barbershop has remained closed, even after Governor Pritzker allowed barbers and salons to open months ago.
-Healthcare officials warn people in Illinois Department of Corrections facilities against sharing trimmers, clippers, razors, etc., since those are ways of contracting HIV or Hepatitis-C. Now it is okay to cut hair, knowing we do not have the proper cleaning supplies to clean our personal trimmers.
+Healthcare officials warn people in Illinois Department of Corrections facilities against sharing trimmers, clippers and razors, since those are ways of contracting HIV or Hepatitis-C. Now it is okay to cut hair, knowing we do not have the proper cleaning supplies to clean our personal trimmers.

 Illinois County Jails sued Governor Pritzker over an executive order halting the transfer of inmates from county jails to Illinois Department of Corrections facilities.
 Prisons are now accepting inmates who have been sentenced from county jails, who I am sure are being housed with people fresh off the streets.
 Our prison has had multiple transfers every week for about a month now.
 These inmates are housed in the prison’s receiving wing, and must be quarantined for 14 days.